Aam-Digital/ndb-setup/README.md

 This includes deploying the app, deploying and connecting the database and optionally deploying and connecting the permission backend and keycloak.

 ## Deploying the application
-The interactive script `interactive_setup.sh` walks you through the process of setting up the application.
+The interactive script `interactive_setup.sh` walks you through the process of setting up new applications.

-1. Just clone this repository into the folder where you want to start the new instance
+1. Just clone this repository
-   > git clone https://github.com/Aam-Digital/ndb-setup.git <FOLDER_NAME>
 2. Then run the script and follow the questions in the console
-   > cd <FOLDER_NAME> && ./interactive_setup.sh
+   > ./interactive_setup.sh

 The following things can be automatically done